 Highly sensitive data is exchanged between organizations on a constant basis making data security compliance more vital than ever to keep communication flowing.

-Highly sensitive data is frequently exchanged between organizations.
-For instance, a business will routinely transmit financial information to their bank including payroll direct deposits and ACH payments.
-These transactions most likely contain sensitive elements like bank account numbers, routing numbers, social security numbers and payment information.
+For instance, if a business routinely transmits financial information to their bank including payroll direct deposits and ACH payments, these transactions likely contain sensitive elements.
+This includes critical personal information like bank account numbers, routing numbers, social security numbers, and payment details.

 Loss of sensitive data can result in great financial expense, lawsuits and public embarrassment for the affected organization.
-Therefore it is no surprise that industries are setting new regulations and standards to address the security of their data.
+Therefore, it is no surprise that industries are setting new regulations and standards to address the security of their data.
 For instance:

 Audit trails should also be in place to track file transfer activity so you can easily determine what files are being sent, what time they are sent, who the sender and receiver is, and so on.